nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 * Persons matching at least one of the field will be returned (i.e. `OR` search).
 * Persons matching at least one tag of a particular type will be returned.
 For example, 'find m/cs2030s m/cs2040s' may return a person tagged with 'cs2030s' or 'cs2040s' e.g. `n/Hans m/cs2040s` will return `Hans`, `Bo Yang` (i.e. Bo Yang is tagged with cs2040s)
+* All arguments for tags provided must be an exact match to existing tags.

 Examples:
 * `find n/John` returns `john`